How to Use the Center Tab Stop in Word 2010

 Center tabs are found in one-line paragraphs.

-4Click the mouse on the light gray part of the Ruler to set the tab.
+3Click the Tab gizmo until a center tab appears, and then click the mouse on the light gray part of the Ruler to set the tab.

-Optionally, type some text to start the line.
+4(Optional) Type some text to start the line.

 The text you type should be short; it appears only at the start of the line.